Hotschmoe/reclaimeros/README.md

    - Application Containers: Run user applications, including potential Android apps.
    - Storage Container: Manages all storage functions. (easy to implement alt filesystems?)

+### Container Update Process

+Reclaimer OS implements a sophisticated container update mechanism to ensure system stability and minimize downtime:

+1. **Parallel Deployment**: When a system container (e.g., networking stack) is updated, the new version is launched alongside the currently running container.

+2. **Fallback Mode**: The original container continues to handle all ingress and egress traffic while the new container initializes.

+3. **Gradual Transition**: Once ready, the system attempts to switch priority to the new container, placing the original in a fallback state. (maybe do health checks and tests on new container before switching)

+4. **Automatic Rollback**: If the new container fails or behaves unexpectedly, the system automatically falls back to the original, ensuring continued functionality.

+5. **Health Checks**: (rerun?)
+The system runs tests to verify the health and proper operation of the new container.

+6. **Cleanup**: After successful transition and verification, the original container is safely brought down and destroyed.

+This update process allows for seamless, zero-downtime updates with built-in fallback mechanisms, enhancing system reliability and maintainability.

 ### Prerequisites

 - Zig (latest version)